-You may secure a free digital copy through one of our distributors when the book is published in October.
+You may secure a free digital copy through one of our distributors here.

 About the Author

 Patrick Barney has an MFA in Creative Writing from the University of Alaska Fairbanks and an MA in Professional Writing from the University of Cincinnati.
-He works as a technical writer in Cincinnati, Ohio, where he lives with his wife and three children.
+He works as an English composition instructor and tutor in Cincinnati, Ohio, where he lives with his wife and three children.